rtolsma/rtolsma.github.io/_posts/2021-10-25-nested-benders.markdown

 published: true
 ---

-Spring 2020 was a strange time.
-Covid had just hit, classes went virtual, and I found myself starting a remote internship at Wealthfront from my childhood bedroom.
+Spring 2020 was strange.
+Covid had just hit, I was taking an overloaded virtual class schedule from home, and I found myself starting a full-time remote internship at Wealthfront.
 Despite the chaos, I ended up working on one of the most intellectually engaging projects I've had -- building a completely automated roboadvisor for wealth management.
-The core challenge was solving a massive optimization problem in real-time, and my project centered on implementing a parallelized solver using nested Benders decomposition.

-Looking back, it's wild how much of this experience has shaped my thinking about optimization and system design.
-The wealth management problem turned out to be a perfect testbed for understanding how to decompose complex decision-making into tractable subproblems, and Benders decomposition provided an elegant framework for doing exactly that.

-## The Wealth Management Problem
+## Modeling Wealth Management

 Wealth management, at its core, is about helping people make better financial decisions over their lifetime.
 The objective function optimizes economic utility discounted by time and goals -- think retirement savings, buying a house, paying for college, or just maintaining your desired lifestyle.
 We add soft constraints for objectives like target retirement age, house purchases, college savings, and other life goals that matter to real people.